TopoSculpt: Betti-Steered Topological Sculpting of 3D Fine-grained Tubular Shapes

-For the fine-grained pulmonary airway and Circle of Willis structures, the initial predictions often exhibit breakages or spurious isolated components, which directly correspond to erroneous $\beta_{0}$ features, as seen in the first row of Fig.~\ref{fig:Visual_Result_ImagePatch}, pointed out by arrows.
+For the fine-grained pulmonary airway and CoW structures, the initial predictions often exhibit breakages or spurious isolated components, which directly correspond to erroneous $\beta_{0}$ features, as seen in the first row of Fig.~\ref{fig:Visual_Result_ImagePatch}, pointed out by arrows.
 Such defects compromise structural connectivity and consequently lower branch and tree detection rates.
 By contrast, TopoSculpt effectively suppresses these Betti errors, restoring continuous branches while eliminating false positives.
 Importantly, the refinement is achieved without inducing geometric distortions, thereby preserving local morphology and lumen boundaries, as illustrated in the second row of Fig.~\ref{fig:Visual_Result_ImagePatch}.
 This demonstrates the complementary strength of TopoSculpt: it explicitly enhances topological integrity while simultaneously maintaining geometric fidelity, yielding reconstructions that are both anatomically consistent and visually coherent with the ground truth.
-Additional results could be found here: \url{https://github.com/Puzzled-Hui/TopoSculpt}.
+Additional supplementary results could be found here: \url{https://github.com/Puzzled-Hui/TopoSculpt}.